 We have more medical knowledge than ever before.
 Yet people still die unnecessarily in hospital, because a doctor didn’t wash his hands, or the anesthetic wasn’t given at the right time.
 That’s because we don’t apply what we know.
 And we often don’t apply it because we know so much – there’s too much to apply.
 Gawande’s checklist manifesto argues that – however gifted or intelligent we are – we need simple checklists that help us apply what we know systematically and on a day to day basis.

-A scientific proposition is a proposition that can be tested in an experiment and proved wrong (“falsifiable”).
+A scientific proposition is one that can be tested in an experiment and proved wrong (“falsifiable”).
 All scientific knowledge is provisional.
 It is true until proven false.
 A powerful antidote to dogmatism.

 Fractals are patterns which can be combined to make a bigger version of the same pattern, or divided up into smaller, constituent versions of the same pattern.
 This has practical applications from data compression to modelling the weather.
 It explains how powerful trends can arise from the accumulation of initially small events, and subsequently collapse violently.
 How short periods of time can be “zoomed into” to make them seem long and vice versa.

 Whenever something happens we think it necessarily had to happen.
 The probability of something that’s actually happened is 100%, we think.
 That makes us invent narratives that rationalise this necessity ex-post.
 So we see someone successful and think “they had to be successful because …” and fill in whatever appears to fit the narrative of their success.
 Taleb’s great insight is that there was no necessity: if you had replayed history several times, that same person could have also been unsuccessful in one of the many different scenarios.
 A lot of what seems inevitable to us ex-post was just a matter of chance.
 But we can’t replay history, so we only see what happened – not all the other things that might have happened.